KristianKjerstad/nginx-examples/hosting-example/README.md

-Use nginx to host static files - the official nginx website
+Example of using Nginx to host static files (The official nginx website)

 # run nginx (to setup as a web server)